NajarinUppu/terraform-zero-to-hero_AbhishekVeramalla/Day-1/04-aws-connection.md

 Make sure you have the AWS CLI installed on your machine.
 You can download and install it from the [AWS CLI download page](https://aws.amazon.com/cli/).

+Installing AWS CLI Using snap (easy process)
+Install snap
+If you don't already have snap installed, you can install it by using the instructions Canonical Snapcraft provides.
+Run snap version to see if your version of Linux already includes snap.

+Install Snapcraft on your platform.
+For information on installing Snapcraft, see Installing the daemon in the Snap documentation.

+Restart your system so that your PATH variables are updated correctly.
+If you are having installation issues, follow steps in Fix common issues in the Snap documentation.

+To verify that snap is installed correctly, run the following command.

+$ snap version
+Install and update the AWS CLI version 1 using snap Run the following snap install command for the AWS CLI version 1.

+$ snap install aws-cli --channel=v1/stable --classic
+Depending on your permissions, you may need to add sudo to your command.

+$ sudo snap install aws-cli --channel=v1/stable --classic Verify that the AWS CLI installed correctly.

+$ aws --version
+aws-cli/1.35.20 Python/3.11.6 Linux/5.10.205-195.807.amzn2.x86_64 botocore/1.18.6
+If you get an error, see Troubleshooting errors for the AWS CLI.

+Uninstall the AWS CLI using snap
+If you installed the AWS CLI version 1 using snap, you must also uninstall using snap.

+$ snap remove aws-cli
+You might need to restart your command prompt window or your computer to remove all files.

+(Optional) Remove the shared AWS SDK and AWS CLI settings information in the .aws folder.

 2. **Create an AWS IAM User**:

 To interact with AWS programmatically, you should create an IAM (Identity and Access Management) user with appropriate permissions.
 Here's how to create one: